mattbarker016/sheets2slides/README.md

 # Installation

-1. Download or clone this repository.
+1. [Download](https://github.com/mattbarker016/sheets2slides/archive/master.zip) or clone this repository.
 2. Open Terminal / Command Prompt.
 Type `cd`, then one space, and then drag the folder into the window to copy the file path.
 Hit Enter.
 3. Run `npm install` to install dependencies used.
 4. If you have everything configured properly, run `node sheets2slides.js`.
+See **Customizations** for more information.

 ## Token Generation & Permissions